InCuca/vue-standalone-component/README.md

 $ cd my-component
 $ npm install
 $ npm run serve
+$ npm run build
+$ npm run build:doc
 ```

-The generated output in ./build can be used with node and the browser.
+The generated output in ./dist can be used with node and the browser.

 ### What's Included